juani2/profile-card-component-challenge--solution/README.md

 -   Frontend Mentor - [@juani2](https://www.frontendmentor.io/profile/juani2)
 -   Github - [@juani2](http://github.com/juani2)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 I want to give thanks to Frontend mentor team and all those challengers that posts their solution.
 It really helped me in pulling this challenge off.